Skip to main content

 Specify <subnet_uuid> — the subnet ID; you can view it using openstack subnet list.

-2. Disable automatic creation of a public IP address.
-To do this, add the annotation to the Gateway object manifest:
+2. Disable the automatic creation of a public IP address.
+To do this, add the following annotation to the Gateway object manifest:

 service.beta.kubernetes.io/openstack-internal-load-balancer: "true"

-3. Specify the load balancer IP address.
+3. Specify an IP address for the load balancer.
 To do this, modify the EnvoyProxy object manifest:

 ---